ErayEroglu/realtor-app/README.md

 ## Overview

 Welcome to my project, which leverages the power of Nest.js, TypeScript, Prisma, and PostgreSQL to build a robust and scalable web application.
-This project embodies modern development practices, utilizing a strong, typed language, an efficient backend framework, an ORM for database interaction, and a powerful relational database.
+This project embodies modern development practices, utilizing a strong, typed language; an efficient backend framework; an ORM for database interaction; and a powerful relational database.

 ## Technology Stack